VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 The necessary equipment

-- 1 piece of leather approximately 1.2 mm/1.3 mm thick, half-soft, half-firm - Minimum size for a health record or paperback: 30 x 40 cm.
-For our examples we have selected leathers from the SATINATO and SATINLYS ranges.
+- One piece of leather approximately 1.2 mm/1.3 mm thick, medium-soft, medium-firm – Minimum size for a health record book or paperback: 30 x 40 cm.
+For our examples, we have selected leathers from the SATINATO and SATINLYS ranges.

 - 1 cutter

-- 1 round cookie cutter Ø 3 mm
+- 1 round cookie cutter, 3 mm in diameter

 1. Patronage